ome/omero-documentation/gettingstarted/virtualappliance/increasing-hd-size.rst

 Up until this point we haven't actually applied any of our changes to the hdd, we have only specified a list of changes that should be made.
-We can now go ahead and apply them by selecting the Edit -> Apply All Operations menu item then clicking 'Apply' in the confirmation dialog box.
+We can now go ahead and apply them by selecting the :menuselection:`Edit --> Apply All Operations` menu item then clicking 'Apply' in the confirmation dialog box.

 When the operations have completed dismiss the dialog with the 'Close'